ronaldstoner/nes-nesume/README.md

 ## Nintendo Entertainment System (NES) ROM
   - 8-bit self portrait (notoriously hard with only 3 colors and 1 transparency layer)
-  - 12 screens of custom background artwork, some inspired by my favorite NES games
+  - 12 screens of custom hand drawn artwork and text, some inspired by my favorite NES games
+  - Inspired assets recreated by hand as faithfully as possible
   - The world's first resume inside an NES game?
   - The world's first QR code inside an NES game?
   - Tested on fceux emulator and MiSTerFPGA hardware